Setting up a UserGate firewall

 usergate-network

-using the SubnetService/Create gRPC API call or the REST API create method for the Subnet resource.
+subnet, use the SubnetService/Create gRPC API call or the create REST API method for the Subnet resource.

 Reserve a static public IP address